praveeninc88/Projects/README.md

 ### The Problem Statement

-The iris dataset contains the following data
+The IRIS dataset contains the following data
 - 50 samples of 3 different species of iris (150 samples total)
 - Measurements: sepal length, sepal width, petal length, petal width
 - The format for the data: (sepal length, sepal width, petal length, petal width)